ReadyPlanet.com

 bulletSufficiency Economy Scale

-bulletZKA- 40 (Personality Questionnaire; short version)
+bulletZKA- 40, ZKA-20 (Personality Questionnaire; short version)

 bulletType D Personality